Dianeod/docs-1/docs/ml/nlp/userguide/clustering.md

 returns as a list of longs the document’s indexes, grouped into clusters.

-Cluster of Jeff Skillings emails, creates 370 clusters with the minimum threshold at 0.25:
+Setting a minimum similarity of 0.25 results in 370 clusters out of Jeff Skillings 2603 emails:

 ``` q
 q)clusterjeff:.nlp.cluster.MCL[jeffcorpus;0.25;0b]